awslabs/aws-encryption-sdk-specification/keyring-interface.md

 If the [encryption materials](#data-structures.md#encryption-materials) do not contain a plaintext data key, OnEncrypt MAY generate a data key.
-If the encryption materials contain a plaintext data key, OnEncrypt MUST NOT generate a data key.
+Otherwise, OnEncrypt MUST NOT generate a data key.

 The keyring generates a plaintext data key, and sets the resulting plaintext data key on the [encryption materials](#data-structures.md#encryption-materials).